Close

 Students study for one full day each week on a Wednesday for 19 weeks.
 For the duration of the programme, each week will typically include 7 hours of online time and 8 hours of self-directed study for a total of 285 notional hours.

 The course is extremely rich and concentrated and you will get the most benefit from engaging with live lectures.
-Lectures are scheduled between 9am and 5pm London time, as well as being recorded and accessible afterwards on our e-learning platform, Moodle.
+Lectures are scheduled between 09:00 - 17:00 UK time, as well as being recorded and accessible afterwards on our e-learning platform, Moodle.
 Where possible we encourage all students to attend live lectures to be able to interact with the academic exercises, and other students, ask questions and get immediate answers.
 Students from many different time zones across the world join our live online lectures to benefit from the enhanced learning experience.

 Assessment

-Assessment for the Professional Diploma in Tropical Nursing for the March 2025 intake will take place on the following dates.
+Assessment for the Professional Diploma in Tropical Nursing for the March 2025 intake took place on the following dates.
 Please note: some of the assessments take place after scheduled teaching has concluded.

 AssessmentDate